saragarcia-stratio/egeo/.github/PULL_REQUEST_TEMPLATE.md

 - Add other information you consider important

 ### Post-review reminder
-- Remember reviewer do shipit without +1, it is understood
+- Remember reviewer approve changes inside the Files Changed tab (Review changes dropdown)
 - Squash commits
 - Release version in case of breaking changes and notify of all front